 Evaluation and Adjudication

-The selection committee is composed of the ILRP Director, Deputy Directors, Program Manager, senior ILRP researchers and the CIGI Human Resources Director.
+The selection committee is composed of the Director of International Law Research at CIGI, applicable senior fellows and the CIGI Human Resources Director.
 First, applications will be adjudicated by the relevant SSHRC adjudication committee.
-Then, eligible applications that will have been recommended for funding (whether successful or considered recommended but not funded by SSHRC) will be referred to CIGI’s ILRP selection committee for final review and selection.
+Then, eligible applications that will have been recommended for funding (whether successful or considered recommended but not funded by SSHRC) will be referred to CIGI’s selection committee for final review and selection.

 The selection process will include a review of application materials.
 Select candidates may be called for oral interviews (by telephone, via Internet – using Skype, Google Hangout, etc. – or in person).
 Additional documentation may also be requested by the selection committee.

 - the potential of the candidate including education, training, experience, and academic achievement (on the basis of transcripts, reference letters, publications)

 - the ability of the candidate to successfully complete the research project and to work collaboratively in multi-disciplinary teams to achieve CIGI's work plan projects;

 - the qualities of the research project (e.g. relevance of the proposed research project to CIGI's areas of focus, originality, clarity and feasibility).

 Candidates will be selected based on past academic and work performance, letters of reference, statement of interest, professional goals, relevance of the postdoctoral fellow’s research project to CIGI's areas of research focus, and ability to collaborate with CIGI researchers to achieve the work plan projects.

 The selection committee's decisions cannot be appealed.

 Available start dates